AviatrixSystems/avxlabs-docs/ace_ops/docs/lab5.md

 PING
 ```

-- Alternatively, you can generate the ICMP traffic using the SSH client, and keep capturing the packets from the **Diagnostics Tools**!
+- Alternatively, you can generate the ICMP traffic using the SSH client, and keep capturing the packets from the **Diagnostic Tools**!

 ```{figure} images/lab5-pinfail.png
 ---